Purushottama Deva: The Legend of Kanchi-Kaveri expedition

-Enraged by this insult, Purrushotama invaded southern territories of Kanchi and Kaveri River's adjoining areas which were controlled by Saluva Narasimha.
+Enraged by this insult, Purushottama invaded southern territories of Kanchi and Kaveri River's adjoining areas which were controlled by Saluva Narasimha.
 He was defeated and unsuccessful in the first attempt, returned disheartened as a broken man to his homeland Odisha and went straight to the Puri temple.
 He prayed to the lord there asking for his divine assistance in breaking the enemy lines.
 As per the legend, Lord Jagannath assured him that he along with his brother Balabhadra would ride with his army in disguise when he makes the second attempt.
 In the second attempt Kanchi was captured, Saluva Narasimha was defeated and his daughter Padmavati was brought as a prisoner.
 The legend further says that the gods Jagannath and Balarama walk ahead of the army.
 They ask a milk woman, Manika, for food and Jagannath gives his ring in pledge that Purushottama will pay for them.
 When Purushottama meets Manika, he rejoices that the gods go before him and honors her with the village Manika Patana.
 Blessed by the gods, he defeats Saluva Narasimha, conquers Kanchi and takes captive Princess Padmavati along with a statue of Ganesha and Gopala.
 Purushottama commands his prime minister to give the princess in marriage to a perfect sweeper.
-At the next Ratha Yatra, Purushottama sweeps out one of the chariots with a golden broom, the clever Chief Minister announces he has found the perfect sweeper for the Princess and the king marries his new queen of the empire of Odisha.
+The king, who had declared his oath in public, has to deliver on it even if he still loves her.
+The prime minister delays finding the perfect sweeper, feeling sorry for the princess as he struggles for an idea to save her honour.
+The king, still in love with the princess, is tormented by her presence in the palace and haunted by his role in her misfortune.
+To ease his guilt and distance himself from her, he gives the prime minister a deadline to find a sweeper for her to marry.
+The princess has already decided to die by poison on the day she is married to a sweeper.
+On the next Ratha Yatra, Purushottama sweeps out one of the chariots with a golden broom, the clever Prime Minister announces he has found the perfect sweeper for the Princess and the emperor marries his new queen of the empire of Odisha.
+The public rejoices when they see their king marry his love even while fulfilling his oath.
+Everyone is happy.